noPerfection/service/COMPETITOR.md

 > **Todo**
 >
-> Answer, can we use it to generate SDS code by a linter or meta.
+> Answer, can we use it to generate noPerfection code by a linter or meta.
 > **If we use the pulumi in the background, then this one must be used**.